Swimming Pool Safety for Neighborhood Pools

 It is recommended that you keep your child in the shallow end of a swimming pool if they are not a solid swimmer.
 When arriving at the swimming pool, show your child where the deep end of the pool begins and reiterate to stay in the shallow waters.

 Community swimming pools not only provide accessibility to cool down during the summer heat, but many also provide swimming lessons as well.
 Many close their pools to the public during swim lesson sessions.
-Consider signing your child up for swimming lessons.
-They are budget-friendly when compared to private lessons.
+Consider signing your child up for group swimming classes.
+They are budget-friendly when compared to private classes.